K3S/ibmi-ai-workers/architecture/index.md

 **M — PHP worker count, and per-worker pool size.** PHP workers exist to keep the AI saturated.
 If a single PHP worker can hold 10 calls in flight via Guzzle pool, and your N RPG workers can produce up to N concurrent requests, you need M × pool_size ≥ N to avoid AI_OUT_QUEUE building up under steady state.
 Usually M = 4 to 8 is plenty.

-The math we recommend starting with: N = 50, M = 5, pool_size = 12.
-That gives you 60 PHP-side concurrent capacity for 50 RPG-side maximum demand, with margin.
-Tune from there based on what your AI provider and your IBM i actually do under load.
+The math we recommend starting with: N = 50, M = 5, pool_size = 10-12.
+That gives you 50-60 PHP-side concurrent capacity for 50 RPG-side maximum demand, with margin.
+Tune from there based on measurement: if PHP workers are saturating their pools and the AI provider isn't rate-limiting you, increase pool_size first (up to 30+ is achievable with a healthy IBM i and a well-behaved provider).
+If the AI provider is rate-limiting you, increasing pool_size doesn't help — fix the rate limit budget instead.

 The natural backpressure is the elegant part: RPG workers are self-throttling.
 Each one can only be processing one row at a time, and it's waiting for its own AI response before moving on.
 So the system never produces more concurrent AI calls than there are RPG workers.
 You don't need a separate rate-limiter for that ceiling — it's structural.